 To complete the setup, we used a little wagon as our shelving cart, brought in a child’s desk for the circulation desk, and post-it notes to use as due date stickers on the books at check out.

-At the real library, my son gets upset if people put CD’s and DVD’s into the book return instead of the media return, so he immediately noticed that I hadn’t printed out a sign for a “Media Return”, and asked if we could add that to our activity.
-If you click here, I have included the library card, Return Books, and Return Media template that you can print out.
+At the real library, my son gets upset if people put CD’s and DVD’s into the book return instead of the media return, so he immediately noticed that I hadn’t printed out a sign for a “Media Return”, and asked if we could add that to our activity (click here to print).

 Multiple shelves sprung up around the playroom.

 We delegated the board books to my 10 month old, who paged through them, gave them a few nibbles, and used them as blocks.
 Not exactly exemplary library behavior!